creepyLANguy/SoundSwitcher/README.md

 - The volume slider changes the audio level for the current device

-- The "More" submenu offers features such as Mode, Theme, Windows Settings, custom actions, etc.
+- The "More" submenu offers features such as Mode, Theme, Windows Settings, Custom Controls, etc.
 ---
 ### ⚪ Set Custom Icons